 The Livermore Valley Joint Unified School District is a political subdivision of the State of California.
 The District was formed on July 1, 1966 and is comprised of an area of approximately 240 square miles located in Alameda and Contra Costa Counties.
-The District operates eight elementary, three middle, two K-8, two comprehensive high schools, and one alternative high school.
-The District also maintains an Adult Education program and an Independent Study School.
+The award-winning District is the second largest employer in Livermore.
+The District operates nine elementary, three middle, two K-8, two comprehensive high schools, and two alternative schools.
+The District also maintains an Adult Education program.

 Governance.
 An elected Board of Trustees governs the school district.
-There are five members of the Board, four elected for a four-year term and one elected for a two-year term.
+There are five members of the Board, each elected for a four-year term.
 The School Board normally meets twice monthly on the first and third Tuesdays.
-Kelly Bowers, Superintendent, heads District operations and serves as the Chief Executive Officer.
+Dr. Kelly Bowers, Superintendent of Schools, heads District operations and serves as the Chief Executive Officer.